Adults with Children all aged 10 or over

 This is an ideal paddle for anyone wanting to do a good full day of paddling on their first day followed by an easy second day

-Setting off from Ditchford Lock (or our new home at Rushden Lakes from July 2017) you head down river.
+Setting off from our base at Rushden Lakes around 9am, you head down river.
 Take in the moving water in the backwater around Stanwick Lakes Nature Reserve before rejoining the main river.
-Woodford Mill Tea room at Willy Watts Marina provides a great place for a break on the river.
+The Water Mill Tea Room at Willy Watts Marina provides a great place for a break on the river.
 From here you will continue your journey on the winding river passing Woodford and Denford before arriving at Thrapston where you can pull in for some refreshment at the Woolpack Inn located just across the road.

 On your final section today you will pass by 2 more locks on your journey before arriving at your camp location near the village of Wadenhoe.
 This camp is located at one of the most tranquil and beautiful locations along the River Nene.
 Just a short walk along the Nene Way and you pass the 800 year old church.